vladkinoman/just-my-notes/books/best-computer-science-books.md

 ## Licensing

-[Open Source Licensing Software Freedom and Intellectual Property Law](http://rosenlaw.com/oslbook/) by Lawrence Rosen (free book; could be outdated)
+[Open Source Licensing Software Freedom and Intellectual Property Law](http://rosenlaw.com/oslbook/) by Lawrence Rosen (free book; could be outdated; good)

 [The Public Domain: Enclosing the Commons of the Mind](http://www.thepublicdomain.org/download/) by James Boyle (free book; this book contains one of the best and fairest overviews of the current debate (and a bit on the history) surrounding Intellectual Property Rights; good!)